amangup/coding-bootcamp/lecture4/functions.md

 10

 # check if a variable is of given type.
 It's useful if you are defining a function
-# to check if two values are useful.
+# to check if two values are equal.
 >>> isinstance(name, str)
 True
 >>> isinstance(name, int)